Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: The theoretical framework

-For the description of heavy-ion collision dynamics, we employ the MUSIC hybrid model~\cite{Shen:2020jwv,Schenke:2010rr, Schenke:2010nt, Paquet:2015lta, Denicol:2018wdp}.
-The (3+1)D viscous hydrodynamics in MUSIC, which conserves both the energy-momentum and baryon number of produced QGP, is developed for describing its collective dynamics and the soft hadrons produced from the hadonization hypersurface.
-At the RHIC BES energies, this hybrid model uses a smooth initial conditions and the net baryon density from an extended 3D Glauber model as the input for the subsequent hydrodynamic evolution~\cite{Shen:2020jwv}.
-For the present study, we use a crossover type of equation of state (EoS) ({\tt NEOS-BQS}) with the strangeness neutrality condition of vanishing net strangeness density, $n_s=0$, and the net electric charge-to-baryon density ratio $n_Q=0.4n_B$~\cite{Monnai:2019hkn}.
+For the description of heavy-ion collision dynamics, we employ the MUSIC+UrQMD hybrid model~\cite{Shen:2020jwv,Schenke:2010rr,Schenke:2010nt,Paquet:2015lta,Denicol:2018wdp}.
+The (3+1)D viscous hydrodynamics in MUSIC, which conserves both the energy-momentum and baryon number of produced QGP, is developed for describing the collective dynamics of QGP and the soft hadrons produced from the hadonization hypersurface.
+At the RHIC BES energies, this hybrid model uses a smooth initial condition with the net baryon density taken from an extended 3D Glauber model as the input for the subsequent hydrodynamic evolution~\cite{Shen:2020jwv}.
+For the present study, we use a crossover type of equation of state (EoS) (\texttt{NEOS-BQS}) with the strangeness neutrality condition of vanishing net strangeness density, $n_{s}=0$, and the net electric charge-to-baryon density ratio $n_{Q}=0.4n_{B}$~\cite{Monnai:2019hkn}.
 We use such an EoS without a QCD critical point because the aim of our study is to provide a reliable baseline calculation without any critical effects on light nuclei production in heavy-ion collisions at energies from the RHIC BES program.
-Following Refs.~\cite{Shen:2020jwv}, we include in the hydrodynamic evolution a temperature and baryon chemical potential dependent specific shear viscosity $\eta/s$.
-After the hydrodynamic evolution, we convert fluid cells to hadrons when their energy densities drop below the switching energy density $e_{\rm sw}$=0.26 GeV/$\rm fm^3$.
-For the evolution and decoupling of the resulting hadronic matter, the MUSIC code switches to the microscopic hadron cascade model, {\tt UrQMD}~\cite{Bass:1998ca, Bleicher:1999xi, UrQMD}.
-Finally, we obtain the phase-space distributions of kinetically freeze-out nucleons for the coalescence model calculations.
+Following Ref.~\cite{Shen:2020jwv}, we include in the hydrodynamic evolution a temperature and baryon chemical potential dependent specific shear viscosity $\eta /s$.
+After the hydrodynamic evolution, we convert fluid cells to hadrons when their energy densities drop below the switching energy density $e_{\mathrm{sw}}$=0.26 GeV/$\mathrm{fm^{3}}$.
+For the evolution and decoupling of the resulting hadronic matter, the MUSIC code switches to the microscopic UrQMD hadron cascade model~\cite{Bass:1998ca,Bleicher:1999xi,UrQMD}.
+Finally, we obtain the phase-space distributions of kinetic freeze-out nucleons for the coalescence model calculations.